Skip to main content

 Do & Don’t - What Makes a Refund Request Easier to Process

-Customer service teams look for proof they can verify: product, order, fault, evidence and remedy.
-A strong refund request makes the next action obvious.
+Customer service teams look for proof they can verify: product, order, fault, evidence and requested remedy.
+A strong refund request makes the next action clear.

 What Weakens the Refund Request